jmfe2/data-portfolio/notebooks/02_supermarket_sales/README.md

 DB_NAME=your_database
 ```

-4. Run notebooks in order
+4. Run notebooks in order:

-02_supermarket_postgresql.ipynb – loads CSV into PostgreSQL
+- `02_supermarket_postgresql.ipynb` – Loads CSV into PostgreSQL
-03_validate_and_git.ipynb – runs validation queries and tracks changes with Git
+- `03_validate_and_git.ipynb` – Runs validation queries and tracks changes with Git